Storing And Preserving Your Comic Collection:

 Now that you’ve got your comics in a cool, dark, dry place, do you need to actually store them in specialist supplies?
 Probably, as long as you ensure that you’re using the right product.
 You could keep them in a cupboard, and many people do, but shelving surfaces can often contain acids that will interact with the inks in the comics and devalue them.
 If you do keep them this way, they’re best stored vertically rather than in stacks, since with the latter method, the upper items in each stack will with time acquire the unattractive spine roll defect.
 Far better to store them on shelving in speciality boxes as mentioned above.

 However, these boxes themselves contain acids, so for maximum protection, you really want to store each comic in an acid-free bag or sleeve, preferably with an acid-free backing board.
 Some cheaper bags and boards may contain chemicals that will help destroy your collection rather than preserve it.
 The common polypropylene and polyethylene bags are safe for temporary storage, but need to be changed every three to five years.
 If you have these and haven’t changed them in that long, take a few of the comics out and see how yellow the bag has become!
 The only safe bags for long-term archival storage are those made from acid-free plastic such as Mylars, or their thinner, less expensive counterparts Mylites.
 At 30th Century we keep all our more valuable stock inventory in Mylite 2 bags (twice as thick as Mylites, and half the thickness of Mylars), with acid-free backing boards.
 I also keep my personal collection entirely in these.
-These bags are available in a variety of sizes to fit Golden Age, Silver Age, Magazines and most British comics.
+These bags are available in a variety of sizes to fit Golden Age, Silver Age, Magazines and some smaller British comics.
 The acid-free Mylars, Mylites and backing boards are not necessarily a cheap option, and if you have a large collection, you should perhaps consider how much of it is worth storing in archival supplies.
 However, you should also ask yourself if you can afford to take a chance on your valuable collection losing some of its value due to poor storage arrangements.
 A Mylite 2/acid-free board combination may cost you around 50p per comic, but if that comic is worth £500, £50 or even £5, isn’t that extra 50p a good investment?

 Everyone makes their own decision on how much trouble and expense they’ll go to in order to store their collection, but I hope this advice has offered some help along the way.